lxin-git/ocp4-vsphere-automation-airgap/README.md

 # ocp4-vsphere-automation

-Not transfer to tower yet. but it will be easy...
 From your ansible control manager host, make sure pyvmomi module installed for your ansible python env.
 Enable epel repo, then:
 ```